fluteds/batch/readme.md

 - Mahjong Soul Fullscreen - Presses `FN`+`F11` via `\` to make the Majsoul webpage fullscreen on a laptop
 - YouTube Fullscreen - Presses `FN`+`F11` via `\` to make Youtube fullscreen on a laptop
 - Layout Windows Manager - Edited version of [this script](https://github.com/KraXen72/ahk-scripts) (used before bug.n.)
 Pressing `Ctrl`+`Win`+`F1` will bring up a shortcut guide
+- Numpad - Binds numpad keys on the keyboard.
+Toggable with `Prt Sc`

 ## Terminal Scripts